 - Spark plugs

-- Driving under any of these conditions can damage the catalytic converter over time, increasing the repair cost.
+- Driving under these conditions can damage the catalytic converter over time, increasing the repair cost.

 How to find out if you have a bad ignition coil

 Once an ignition coil fails, it will trigger the check engine light, and the engine may start to shake.
-To find out if you have a bad ignition coil, you can start by reading the fault codes.
+To determine if you have a bad ignition coil, you can start by reading the fault codes.

 If you want a more professional OBD-II Scanner, use the YOUCANIC Full System Scanner to read and clear fault codes through every vehicle’s control module.

-- Plug the code reader under the 16-pin port located under the dashboard on the driver’s side.
+- Plug the code reader under the 16-pin port on the dashboard on the driver’s side.

 - Turn the key to the ON position.